Welcome to my website!

 Finally, I am active geocacher.
 If you’re unfamiliar with geocaching, just ask me about it or go to geocaching.com for more information.

-My wife Ellen and I are the parents of two grown children Avi and Mickie, and our house is also home to our sweet mixed breed rescue dog, Sami and a lovely rescue cats named Spot.
+My wife Ellen and I are the parents of two grown children Avi and Mickie, and our house is also home to our sweet mixed breed rescue dog, Sami.
+We also always remember our two sweet cats, Ozzie and Spot.
+You can see their pictures below.

 Enjoy your visit to my website and please contact me if you have any questions or comments or would like to discuss my visiting your community as a teacher/scholar in residence!